The Broons: Locations

 As with Oor Wullie, Watkins left the location of the strips unnamed, although the Broons' tenement is located on Glebe Street, a commonly used name in many Scottish towns.
 However, as originally written, Watkins' use of words and phrases more commonly associated with the east coast of Scotland, such as bairn for child, as opposed to the west-central wean, suggests he was using his own immediate environment.
-(He lived in Broughty Ferry) He worked in Dundee and the Broons' dialect is mainly Dundonian.
-Since the 1990s, however, The Broons has been set in the fictional town of Auchenshoogle (no connecxtion to the area of Glasgow, Auchenshuggle).
+(He lived in Broughty Ferry.)
+He worked in Dundee and the Broons' dialect is mainly Dundonian.
+Since the 1990s, however, The Broons has been set in the fictional town of Auchenshoogle.

 The Broons own a small cottage, called the but and ben, somewhere in the Highlands but within a relatively short distance of their home.
 They enjoy weekends away there, although the younger Broons show some reluctance to go there.
 In a 1940s strip, the house is shown to be on a hillside on the east side of the River Ness and an arrow also points to Auchentoogle being located on the northern bank of Loch Ness near Dores.
 The house was referred to as being in a secret location in "The Broons Days Oot" travel guide published in 2009.
 In Still Game's 2007 Hogmanay special, "Hootenanny," Jack compares Joe's Highland cottage to "the but 'n ben out of the bloody Broons", as a comical way to comment upon how shabby it appears.

 Annuals

-Although the Broons & Oor Wullie started in 1936, annuals were not published until 1939 starting with "The Broons". since then the annuals alternate years with Oor Wullie, another D. C. Thomson product.
+Although the Broons and Oor Wullie started in 1936, annuals were not published until 1939, starting with "The Broons". since then the annuals alternate years with Oor Wullie, another D. C. Thomson product.
 Books pre-1965 were not dated.
 After that they had a copyright date with annuals normally published in Autumn.
-The early editions of The Broons annual are highly sought-after collectors' items, fetching in excess of four-figure sums at auction.
+The early editions of The Broons annual are highly sought-after collector's items, fetching in excess of four-figure sums at auction.
 A facsimile of the very first Broons annual was released on 25 November 2006.

 Watkins drew the strip from his Broughty Ferry home until his death in 1969.
 For five years after Watkins' death, D. C. Thomson recycled old strips in the newspaper and annuals, fearing no adequate replacement could be found to match Watkins' unique style.
 In these repeated strips, some particularly Scots words were replaced (e.g., 'ahint' became 'behind') and the pre-decimal coinage was updated.
 Mike Donaldson is the current artist, succeeding Peter Davidson.
 BBC Radio Scotland presenter Tom Morton was the scriptwriter until 2006 when Dave Donaldson took over.
-Morris Heggie, former editor of The Dandy is the current writer.
+Morris Heggie, former editor of The Dandy is one of the current writers, however credits are now attributed when published in The Sunday Post.